 What is Comparative Negligence?

 In some instances, a bicycle accident may be due to the negligent behavior of multiple drivers, or even the bicyclist themselves.
-Under Section 51-12-33 of the Georgia Code, Atlanta’s modified comparative negligence law applies in these circumstances.
+Under Section 51-12-33 of the Georgia Code, Georgia’s modified comparative negligence law applies in these circumstances.

 In this situation, the jury will assign a percentage of fault for the bicycle accident to each negligent party.
 If the bicyclist is 50 percent or more at fault for the accident, they will not be able to recover any of their damages from the other negligent parties.

 Because bicycles do not provide a structure of protection, bicycle accidents can cause serious, and even fatal, accidents.
 Even in the best-case scenario, a person may have medical bills they must pay.
 However, if your accident was the result of another’s negligence, you may be able to recover compensation.

 If you suffered an injury in a bicycle accident, then an Atlanta bicycle accident lawyer may be able to help you recover for your damages.
 Contact an experienced biking accident attorney today to discuss your injuries and rights to compensation.